 Friend of the Earth.

-How you moisturize your skin is very important.
-The main active ingredient in our Face Cream is organic jojoba oil.
+With regards to moisturizing, the main ingredient in our Face Cream is organic jojoba oil.
 This oil is an extremely long straight-chain wax ester and not a triglyceride, making jojoba the most similar to sebum, the natural oil that our skin produces.
 Jojoba is greaseless and completely absorbs and penetrates beneath the pores rather than clogging them.
-Our Face Cream also contains unrefined shea butter, which has a rich nutritional profile.
-It is anti-inflammatory and healing to damaged skin.
-The deeply penetrating jojoba brings the healing, softening shea butter with it.
-Our customers tell us that eczema really benefits from the combination.
+Our Face Cream also contains organic unrefined shea butter, which has a rich nutritional profile that really benefits problem skin with a plethora of phytonutrients.

 Occasionally you may see a slight variation from batch to batch in the scent, texture or appearance of a particular product.
 This is due to the fact that all of our ingredients are 100% natural, and inevitably, nature varies.
 Weather, pollination, season of harvest are a few of the variables that will effect the scent of an essential oil, the thickening property of unrefined beeswax, and how light or dark jojoba oil is.
 Commercial skin care uses synthetic oils, fragrances and petroleum waxes, so their products are consistent from batch to batch.
 That is why a bar of Ivory Soap, or a bottle of Vaseline Intensive Care lotion are 100% consistent.
 We love working with natural ingredients.
 When we receive a new batch of essential oils it's always a pleasure to inhale their scent and compare it with the prior essential oil.